Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 Solution specific CSS (like for listings and user dashboards) can be edited in plugin backend.

-Videochat skin graphics can be edited by replacing interface images.
+Flash videochat skin graphics can be edited by replacing interface images in a templates folder as described in plugin backend.
 Videochat application layout and functional parameters can be edited in plugin settings.